Aayush9029/myPrograms/README.md

 ### These are the collection of all those python default library files that makes life as a developer or a power user a litlle better

-> First tool: (compress.py) Bulk Image resizer
+> Compress.py (Bulk Image resizer)

 *requirements == PIL*

-> Second tool: (babe.py) [presonal automation *can be used as a template*]Auto url and query opener (logs into website and searches for things)

-> babe.py [Personal Terminal assistant ] (catch needs some work)
+> babe.py [Personal Terminal assistant ] (catch needs some work for it to work on your device)

 *requirements == pyautogui, macOS, firefox (macOs, firefox are optional **will work only for that setup out of the box**)*

-> Second tool: (clean.sh.)
-[MacOs cleaning script automation] MacOs junk cleaner and brew updater (cleans logs and caches while updating brew apps)
+> clean.sh [MacOs cleaning script automation] MacOs junk cleaner and brew updater (cleans logs and caches while updating brew apps)

 *requirements == unix, macOS,  **will work for that setup out of the box**)*

-> Thrid tool: (spotautoclicker.py.)
-[MacOs autoclicking script prevents laptop from going to sleep] (works with netflix, youtube, spotify app that requires user input if used in backgorund for more than few hours)
+> spotautoclicker.py [MacOs autoclicking script prevents laptop from going to sleep] (works with netflix, youtube, spotify app that requires user input if used in backgorund for more than few hours)

 *requirements == brightness  **(will work without the module but some functionallity will be limited **)*